vishvAsa/devaH/AryaH/hindukaH/classes/shaktayaH/meta/MT_lekhAH/2022-02-08_on-the-rise-of-the-matRka-s-and-the-goddess-chamuN.md

 OṂ hrīṃ hūṃ chrīṃ phreṃ muṇḍinyai \[devī\] 2 aṃbāpada chreṃ hūṃ namaḥ ॥
 devī= Kālī, Mudgalā, Daṃṣṭrinī, Śṛṅgārā, Śūlinī, Vajriṇī Pāśinī, Aṃkuśinī

+#### Sites
 Carcikā is associated with two great shrines at the Western and Eastern extremities of India, respectively Hiṅgulā (Vamanapurāṇa vulgate 70.47) and Koṭivarṣa.
 Of these, Koṭivarṣa in the Vaṅga country is explicitly known as a mahāsmaśāna.
 Hence, we may identify Rudracarcikā, who heads the Ambāṣṭaka list, as the goddess associated with this site.
 In support of this proposal, we have the famous Vaṅgīya inscriptions found in the vicinity that specifically mention the shrines of Carcikā (e.g., the Siyān and Bangarh inscriptions).
 The Parbatiya inscription of the Vanamālavarman, the king of Assam in the 800s of CE, also mentions the renovation of the temple of Hetukeśvara, the Rudra associated with Koṭivarṣa.
 King Nayapāla (r.
 1043–1058 CE) says that he built a temple for the image of Carcikā his ancestor, emperor Mahendrapāla (r.
 845–860 CE), had installed:

-… mahe\[ndra\]pāla-carcāyā mahendra-sadṛśodayaḥ । yaḥ śailīm vaḍabhīm śaile sopānena sahākarot …
+> … mahe\[ndra\]pāla-carcāyā mahendra-sadṛśodayaḥ । yaḥ śailīm vaḍabhīm śaile sopānena sahākarot …
 He who presented like Mahendra built for Mahendrapāla’s Carcā a stone vaḍabhī temple on the hill with steps \[leading to it\] (Siyan inscription, unfortunately, damaged by the Meccan demons).

 The saiddhāntika-śaiva-deśika, Mūrtiśiva, a preceptor of the Pāla monarchs, mentions that he installed a similar temple for Carcikā and worships her in two verses, in anuṣṭubh and śārdūlavikrīḍita, thus:

-OṂ namaś carcikāyai ।
+> OṂ namaś carcikāyai ।
+>
+surāsuraśiraḥ-śreṇi-
-surāsuraśiraḥ-śreṇi-paṭa-vāsa-samā jagat ।
+> paṭa-vāsa-samā jagat ।
+pāntu viśvakṛtābhyarcāś
-pāntu viśvakṛtābhyarcāś carcā-caraṇa-reṇavaḥ ॥
+> carcā-caraṇa-reṇavaḥ ॥
+>
-daṃṣṭrā-saṃdhi-nilīnam eka-kavalam viśvaṃ tad aśnāmi kiṃ?
+> daṃṣṭrā-saṃdhi-nilīnam eka-kavalam viśvaṃ tad aśnāmi kiṃ?
 saptāmbhodhi-jalāni hasta-suṣire guptāni kim pīyate ?
 ity āhāra-daridratākulatayā śuṣyat tanum bibhratī
 kalpānte nṛ-kapāla-maṇḍana-vidhiḥ pāyāj jagac carcikā ॥ (Bangarh inscription)